Marnack/dlxtrains_modpack/dlxtrains_industrial_wagons/README.md

 ### European Container Wagon

 Modeled after a mid to late 20th century European container wagon, this wagon can appear in one of three load states.
-When its inventory is empty it will have no visible shipping containers and players will be able to view the entire framework of this relatively lightweight wagon.
-When a small amount of inventory is present, one shipping container will be visible, centered in the middle of the wagon.
-When the wagon has significant inventory, a second shipping container will be visible.
-The livery of the shipping containers will match the livery of the wagon.
-However, if the **DlxTrains Cargo** mod is enabled, additional shipping container liveries will become available.
-The livery of each shipping container will then be pseudo-randomly selected from the set of available liveries.
+When its inventory is empty it will have no visible containers and players will be able to view the entire framework of this relatively lightweight wagon.
+When a small amount of inventory is present, one container will be visible, centered in the middle of the wagon.
+When the wagon has significant inventory, a second container will be visible.
+(See the *Wagon Inventory Management* section below for the items that will cause a tank container to appear on the wagon.)
+The livery of the containers will match the livery of the wagon.
+However, if the **DlxTrains Cargo** mod is enabled, additional shipping and tank container liveries will become available.
+The livery of each container will then be pseudo-randomly selected from the set of available liveries.

 ### European Flat Wagon